Who we are and what we do

 The National Institute of Economic and Social Research is Britain's longest established independent research institute, founded in 1938.
-The vision of our founders was to carry out research to improve understanding of the economic and social forces that affect people’s lives, and the ways in which policy can bring about change.
-Seventy-five years later, this remains central to NIESR’s ethos.
-We continue to apply our expertise in both quantitative and qualitative methods and our understanding of economic and social issues to current debates and to influence policy.
-As Jonathan Portes, our Director, said on his appointment in February 2011:
+Our mission is to carry out research into the economic and social forces that affect people’s lives and to improve the understanding of those forces and the ways in which policy can bring about change.

-Although we are a charity and our ultimate purpose is to inform the public debate, we receive little or no core funding from government or other sources.
-Instead, we carry out research commissioned from a variety of sources: government departments and agencies, the research councils, particularly the Economic and Social Research Council, the European Commission, charitable foundations, and the private sector.
-We are partners in two ESRC research centres (LLAKES and the Institute for Macroeconomics).
-We frequently work in partnership with experts in universities and other research institutes on larger projects.
+We are a charity supplying research output competitively and transparently, with the purpose to inform the public debate and decision making.
+We receive no core funding from government or other sources.
+Instead, the bulk of our funding comes from research projects awarded or commissioned by a variety of sources, all acknowledged in full in our published materials.
+The terms of our grants prohibit any involvement from funding bodies in determining or influencing content.
+Our funders include government departments and agencies, the research councils, particularly the Economic and Social Research Council (ESRC), charitable foundations, the European Commission, and the private sector.
+We are partners in three ESRC research centres (LLAKES, the Institute for Macroeconomics, and Rebuilding Macroeconomics), along with ESCoE, which is funded by the Office for National Statistics.

 The Institute is also part of the EUROFRAME network, an initiative for improved forecasting and macroeconomic analysis in the European Union.
 The EUROFRAME network was founded at the end of 1998 by nine independent European research institutes that combine their knowledge in providing quantitative analysis, forecasts and policy recommendations for the European Union and for national decision makers.

-In keeping with our role as an educational charity, we aim to disseminate research to as wide an audience as possible.
-We hold frequent seminars at which to present our findings, and those of our research collaborators and other respected researchers.
-Our research has strong academic credibility and is published in top journals.
+We aim to disseminate research to as wide an audience as possible and we hold frequent seminars at which to present our findings, and those of our research collaborators.
+Our research has strong academic credibility and is published in top journals, and our quarterly Economic Review and discussion papers are indexed on RePec.
 We provide free copies of all our published research reports and discussion papers via our website.
 We also provide indicators on the state of the economy which are free to download.
 The website also contains videos of seminars and press conferences and staff blogs covering current research and opinion.

 Serious commentators on economics and social policy look to the Institute for an informed and measured approach to news items and political debates, based on sound research and analysis.
 Our findings and commentary on the economy are frequently covered by press and broadcast media.
-We also actively participate in social media, including through our @NIESRorg and individual Twitter accounts, Facebook and through our staff blog.
+We also actively participate in social media, including through our @NIESRorg and individual Twitter accounts, Facebook, YouTube, LinkedIn and through our staff blog.

 NIESR at a Glance

-- Was founded on 2nd June, 1938, with funding from charitable foundations including the Rockefeller Foundation and the Leverhulme Trust.
+- Founded on 2nd June 1938, with funding from charitable foundations including the Rockefeller Foundation and the Leverhulme Trust

 - Governed by a Council of Management (who function as a Board of Trustees)

-32 research staff, 7 visiting fellows, 9 support staff.
-Annual turnover approximately £3 million.
+30 research staff, 48 visiting fellows, 15 Honorary fellows, 13 support staff.
+Annual turnover approximately 3 million.